 Yapping always.
 But today

 Behind me, and will not go away.

-Follower is basically a poem of two halves, the neat, short lines a sort of mirror of ploughed fields ready for cultivation.
+Follower is basically a poem of two halves, the neat, short lines a sort of series of small ploughed fields ready for cultivation.

 The first three stanzas focus on the father figure working the land with his horses, expertly creating furrows with the plough on the farm Heaney grew up on in Mossbawn.

 This is the past, the speaker looking back in admiration at the way his father controlled the scene, with pluck and click, with hand, tongue and eye.

 The fourth stanza changes perspective slightly.
 The first person 'I' enters the scene, the child, recalling just how he experienced his father's presence on the farm as they went up and down the field.

 The speaker did have an urge to follow his father on to the land, to become a farmer...but didn't fulfil his childhood wants.
 He was in awe of his father.
 As a child he followed but only as a stumbler, a yapper, a tripper, a faller.